Helping your Child Achieve their goals through a holistic and family centered approach

 Megan Buckingham, MS CCC-SLP

 Megan is a practicing Speech Language Pathologist with Back Bay Speech Therapy.
 Megan started her career in a private preschool setting.
-She has experience working with children with fluency, language, phonological and articulation delays.
+She has experience working with children with fluency, language, phonological, articulation delays, and feeding disorders.
 Megan enjoys working with infants through adolescents.
 Her goals are to provide customized treatment plans that involve the whole family dynamic.
 Megan received her Masters of Science Education in Speech Language Pathology from The College of Saint Rose in Albany, NY and completed her bachelor’s degree at The State University of New York at Geneseo.
 She is licensed by the state of Massachusetts and New York.
 Megan is certified by the American Speech-Language Hearing Association.

-Tracy is the Administrative Coordinator here at Back Bay Speech Therapy.
-Tracy assists families through the intake process, handles all of our direct billing, insurance authorizations and benefit claims.
+Hailey is the Administrative Coordinator here at Back Bay Speech & Occupational Therapy.
+Hailey assists families through the intake process, handles all of our direct billing, insurance authorizations, scheduling, and benefit information.